booage0/Solana-VanityWallet-Generator/README.md

 **"Rust not found"** - Install Rust from [rustup.rs](https://rustup.rs/) and restart your terminal.

 **Slow performance** - Check your CPU usage - it should be at 100% on all cores.
 Performance varies based on hardware.
 Close other applications for best results.
+Ensure you've built with `npm run build:rust` to enable release optimizations.

+**Performance tuning** - For profiling and optimization, you can use tools like `cargo flamegraph` to identify bottlenecks.
+The generator is optimized for x86_64 CPUs with SIMD support.
+On non-x86_64 architectures, performance will be lower but still functional.

 ## License

 MIT